 She keeps a list of children we identify as having SEND on our additional needs register.

-A child’s provision can also be found on their Personal Learning Plan.
+A child’s provision can also be found on their Individual Provision map.
 This is sent home to ensure parents are aware of the provision their child is receiving.
+Parents will receive a copy of these provision maps three times a year.

 We carefully monitor the progress and wellbeing of children with SEND and the quality of our provision, including teaching and support.
 For example all leaders observe lessons and hold discussions with teachers and support staff.